OsmanMj/ticket_app/README.md

-# ticket_app

-A new Flutter project. (under development)

-🎟️ Ticket Booking App - Flutter
+# 🎟️ Ticket App (UI Only) - Flutter

-A sleek and user-friendly ticket booking mobile application built using Flutter.
-The app allows users to search and book flights, view upcoming trips, and reserve hotels — all in one place.
+A sleek and user-friendly **ticket booking mobile app UI** built using Flutter.

-🚀 Features:
+This project focuses **only on the frontend (UI design)** — no backend functionality is implemented.

+---

+## ✨ Features (UI)

-✈️ Flight ticket search and booking
+- ✈️ Flight ticket search and booking interface

-🧳 View and manage upcoming trips
+- 🧳 View and manage upcoming trips (UI mock)

-🏨 Hotel reservation interface
+- 🏨 Hotel reservation screen

-🔍 Search functionality with filters
+- 📱 Clean and modern bottom navigation bar

+---

 ## Getting Started